 Coordinator: David A. Campion

 Students interested in ROTC should meet with the ROTC coordinator as soon as they enroll at Lewis & Clark.
 The ROTC coordinator will meet with students regularly to review their academic performance and help them plan their course schedule and balance their studies with their ROTC commitments and commissioning requirements.
-The ROTC coordinator is Lewis & Clark's liaison to the commanding officer and professor of military science at the University of Portland Army ROTC Battalion.
+The ROTC coordinator is Lewis & Clark's liaison to the commanding officer and professor of military science at the University of Portland Army ROTC Detachment.

 Lewis & Clark students may earn up to 2 semester hours of practicum credit per semester, to a maximum of 8 credits, while they are actively enrolled as cadets in ROTC.
 To do so, they should enroll in ROTC 244 Practicum.
 Supervised by the ROTC coordinator, students in this course write about their field experiences and integrate those experiences with other parts of the Lewis & Clark education.
 This practicum will be graded on a credit/no credit basis and follows all of the normal Lewis & Clark rules and regulations governing internship and practicum credit.
 Students enrolled in Air Force ROTC at the University of Portland are also eligible for the ROTC 244 Practicum.

-Students may also transfer up to 4 semester hours of credit for physical education classes completed in ROTC training.
+Students may also transfer up to 4 semester hours of credit for physical education classes completed in Army or Air Force ROTC training.
 A maximum of 4 semester hours of physical education credit is applicable toward graduation requirements.
 Students who take PE/A 101 Activities and/or PE/A 102 Varsity Athletics at Lewis & Clark, therefore, will not be able to transfer a full 4 semester hours of credit for physical education classes completed in ROTC training.

-Students enrolled as cadets may satisfy the ROTC military history requirement by completing HIST 299 Independent Study.
+Students enrolled as cadets may satisfy the Army ROTC military history requirement by completing HIST 299 Independent Study.
 This directed study, taken for a grade, is limited to cadets and is worth 4 semester hours of credit.
 It may also count as an elective toward the history major or minor.

 ROTC 244 Practicum